kasper/phoenix/docs/API.md

 macOS has two commonly used coordinate systems: for higher level elements the origo `(0, 0)` is situated in the bottom-left corner of the screen, on the contrary for lower level elements the origo is situated in the top-left corner of the screen (flipped).
 This API has no distinction between these systems — `Point`s can represent both cases.
 The larger part of the API uses a flipped top-left based origin, unless otherwise is stated.

+## Logging and Debugging

+To log messages, use `Phoenix.log`.
+The messages are delivered to the Console (app).
+You can filter logs by process by searching for “Phoenix”.
+You can also follow the logs from a terminal by running `log stream --process Phoenix`.

+To debug your configuration, use Safari’s Web Inspector.
+You can attach to the context from Safari’s “Develop” menu under your devices name.
+Read a more comprehensive [instruction](https://github.com/kasper/phoenix/wiki/Attaching-to-Web-Inspector-for-Debugging/) to get started.
+In the Web Inspector’s Console you can also see messages outputted with `console.log`.

 ## 1. Keys

 All valid keys for binding are as follows: